kontena/kontena-plugin-shell/README.md

 Features:

-- Command context switching, for example jump to stack context and use "ls" and "install" instead of "kontena stack ls" and "kontena stack install"
+- Command context switching, for example jump to stack context and use `ls` and `install` instead of `kontena stack ls` and `kontena stack install`
 - Prompt shows current master and grid
 - Command history
 - Batch commands